sidpalas/devops-directive-website/content/posts/hugo-cloud-build.md

 ![missing-hugo-theme](/static/images/missing-hugo-theme.png)

-The previous post was there, but I realized that It wasn't being rendered properly because the build failed to get the theme files.
-After doing more research I concluded that it has to do with the fact that the theme is not stored within the website repo, but is a Git submodule.
+The content files were there, but I realized that It wasn't being rendered properly because the build failed to get the theme files.
+After doing more research I concluded that it has to do with the fact that the theme is not stored within the website Git repo, but is a Git submodule.

 In an attempt to solve this, I adding a step to the build pipeline to grab the submodule files using: